elxl/bikesharing-relocation/README.md

 To get the flow result from other original data (needs to be in the same form with sample_data.csv), put the data file and get_demand.py in one folder.
 If your file is with a different name, go to get_demand.py and demand_visualization.py then change the first line of name of file to read.

 If you want to get image of demand fluctuation for another day, go into demand_visualization.py and change the date you want to visualize in the last line.
+If you want to try different date with sample_data.csv, choose among 2017/10/4, 017/10/5, 017/10/6.

 ## Authors
 [Xinling Li](mailto:li.xinling@epfl.ch)